ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually.

 10. **Key - Inv/CheckForNegativeAvailability**
 - a.Action: When the key has value "1", verification for negative stock balance is performed.
-The verification checks if the stock balance after the current operation would not become negative and also if the document date is not today's date, the validation checks for not negative stock balance for the dates in the Transaction timestamps in the store transaction rows.
+The verification checks if the stock balance after the current operation would not become negative and also if the document date is not today's date, the validation checks for not negative stock balance for the dates in the transaction timestamps in the store transaction rows.
 If the key has an empty value (null) or its value is different than "1" the described validations are not performed.
 - b.The user sets it manually.

 11. Key - **InvoiceFiscalPrintChangeToState (DEPRECATED)**